 photo credit: Kyle LaFerriere IG account: @laferriere.photography

-This gem in Southwest Virginia is known for the wild ponies, rugged but beautiful landscape, and the highest elevation point in Virginia, Mount Rogers.
+This gem in Southwest Virginia is blanketed in rugged but beautiful landscape and features the highest elevation point in Virginia, Mount Rogers.
 Hiking, horseback riding, biking, and camping are popular within the park.

 Mabry Mill is considered the most iconic structure on the Blue Ridge Parkway.
 The site still gives tours with milling, blacksmithing, spinning, and other various demonstrations that showcase traditional Appalachian crafts.

 Hikers take on a 4.5 mile hike through the mountains to reach McAfee Knob, the most photographed spot on the Appalachian Trail.
 This site provides panoramic views of the Catawba Valley, Tinker Cliffs, and Roanoke Valley.